 Threat assessment teams and problem solving teams will meet to address the mental health needs determined to be at the tier 3 level.
 Individual counseling (either by school staff or through a community service), would be considered and recommended, if needed.
-School counselors also assist with the development of behavior plans for students when needed.
+School counselors also assist with the development of behavior plans for students when needed. .
 The district will collaborate with SEDNET for appropriate interventions for tier 3 behavior as well.
 The Focus (alternative education setting) Program will be available for students as a behavior intervention when needed for students in Grades 6-12.
-Community Action Teams (CAT) will be available for children 11 to 13 years of age, adolescents, and young adults from 18-21 years of age with serious behavior conditions who are at risk of out-of-home placement.
+Community Action Team (CAT) services are available for children 11 to 13 years of age, adolescents, and young adults from 18-21 years of age with serious behavior conditions who are at risk of out-of-home placement.
+The CAT Team will provide services including, but not limited to, mental health screenings and assessments, individual counseling, family counseling, group counseling, psychiatric or psychological services, trauma-informed care, mobile crisis services, and behavior modification.
+In addition, the Mobile Response Team is available to serve children up to age 25 who are in a crisis.
+These behavioral services may be provided on or off school campus and may be supplemented by telehealth.
 The Gilchrist County School District's Guidance Plan includes re-entry protocol for student returning to school after a Baker Act.
-There is also re-entry protocol for students returning as well.
+There is also re-entry protocol for students returning to GCSD from a juvenile setting as well.